What is the best recipe to make chalk paint?

 I made two batches of it because I also wanted to try layering two colors of chalk paint to try to achieve more depth and interest to the finish.

 When I was at the Haven Blog Conference in Atlanta this summer I took a class on how to paint with Annie Sloan Chalk Paint.
-One of you – Hi Serena! sat at my table and I loved the colors of chalk paint that she used on her sample board – I knew it was the look I wanted for my cabinet.
+I loved the colors of chalk paint that one attendee used on her sample board – I knew it was the look I wanted for my cabinet.

 The colors were made by mixing two Annie Sloan colors together to create a brand new color.
 Then the colors were layered on top of each other letting the first layer dry, then applying the second color on top.
 Once that was dry, it was distressed to expose the under layer of paint, and then waxed.